Skip to content

 args[]stringe.g. ["status"], ["log", "--oneline", "-n", "5"]

-• Auto-execute (read-only): status, diff, log, show, blame, grep, ls-files, rev-parse, branch --show-current, etc.
+• Auto-execute — unconditionally read-only subcommands: status, diff, log, show, blame, grep, ls-files, rev-parse, merge-base, describe, etc. (One guard: --output[=<file>] turns these into a file write, so it always prompts.)

 Stdout is capped at 1 MiB; stderr at 64 KiB.